uasal/uasal_development_guide/source/testing_strategy.rst

 Ground-Copy System Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A complete physical replica of flight software and hardware interfaces, network-isolated from live systems, supports on-site troubleshooting.
+A complete physical replica of flight software and hardware interfaces, network-isolated from live systems.
+Before start of mission it is used to test and validate hardware testing to validate a flight-like observation sequence with a telescope simulator and ground-segment simulator.
+Subsequently it supports on-site troubleshooting of operations.

 Test Environments and Infrastructure
 -------------------------------------